SystemsApproach/tcpcc/tcp_ip.rst

 ~~~~~~~~~~~~~~~~

 For completeness, :numref:`Figure %s <fig-iphead>` gives the IPv4
-packet format.
-The ``SourceAddr`` and ``DestinationAddr`` fields
-identify packet flows at the granularity of host pairs.
-The other
-field that is relevant to our discussion is the 8-bit ``TOS`` (type of
+packet format, but it is the 8-bit ``TOS`` (Type of Service) field
-service) field.
-This field has been interpreted in different ways over
+that is relevant to our discussion.
+This field has been interpreted in
-the years, but its basic function is to allow packets to be treated
+different ways over the years, but its basic function is to allow
-differently based on application needs.
-We will see how various
+packets to be treated differently based on application needs.
+In later
-congestion control mechanisms have applied different meanings to the
+chapters we will see how various congestion control mechanisms have
-``TOS`` field over time.
+applied different meanings to the ``TOS`` field over time.

 .. _fig-iphead:
 .. figure:: figures/f03-16-9780123850591.png